Sustainable design

-Environmentally sustainable design (also called environmentally conscious design, eco-design, etc.) is the philosophy of designing physical objects, the built environment, and services to comply with the principles of ecological sustainability and also aimed at improving the health and comfort of occupants in a building.
+Environmentally sustainable design (also called environmentally conscious design, eco-design and related terms) is an approach to designing products, buildings, landscapes, infrastructure and services so that they reduce environmental impacts while supporting human health, comfort and well-being.
+It applies ecological sustainability to decisions about materials, energy, water, waste, land use, construction, production and user behaviour.

-Sustainable design seeks to reduce negative impacts on the environment, the health and well-being of building occupants, thereby improving building performance.
-The basic objectives of sustainability are to reduce the consumption of non-renewable resources, minimize waste, and create healthy, productive environments.
+In the built environment, sustainable design seeks to reduce the consumption of non-renewable resources, minimise waste, improve building performance and create healthy, productive indoor and outdoor environments.
+It is closely associated with sustainable architecture, sustainable engineering, ecological design, life-cycle assessment, renewable energy, circular economy principles and sustainability assessment systems such as LEED and BREEAM.

+The scope of sustainable design extends from individual products and interiors to buildings, infrastructure, cities and landscapes.
+Contemporary practice increasingly considers not only operational efficiency, but also embodied carbon, resource circularity, biodiversity, climate resilience, social value and long-term economic performance.

+Policy and frameworks

+Sustainable design concepts are increasingly reflected in policy, regulation and voluntary assessment frameworks.
+These instruments may address material selection, resource efficiency, environmental health, life-cycle impacts, circularity and the reduction of hazards across product and building life cycles.

+For example, the Safe and Sustainable by Design framework has been developed in the context of the European Union's Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) regulation.
+It defines protocols for assessing material and chemical properties, including toxicological and physicochemical characteristics, so that hazard and sustainability information can be considered throughout upstream and downstream product life-cycle processes.

 Theory

-The sustainable design intends to "eliminate negative environmental impact through skillful sensitive design".
-Manifestations of sustainable design require renewable resources and innovation to impact the environment minimally, and connect people with the natural environment.
+Sustainable design is often described as an attempt to "eliminate negative environmental impact through skilful, sensitive design".
+In practice, it seeks to reduce resource demand, use renewable resources where appropriate, consider whole-life impacts and connect people more directly with the natural environment.

 "Human beings don't have a pollution problem; they have a design problem.
 If humans were to devise products, tools, furniture, homes, factories, and cities more intelligently from the start, they wouldn't even need to think in terms of waste, contamination, or scarcity.
 Good design would allow for abundance, endless reuse, and pleasure."

 — The Upcycle by authors Michael Braungart and William McDonough, 2013.

-Design-related decisions are happening everywhere daily, impacting "sustainable development" or provisioning for the needs of future generations of life on earth.
-Sustainability and design are intimately linked.
-Quite simply, our future is designed.
-The term "design" is here used to refer to practices applied to the making of products, services, as well as business and innovation strategies — all of which inform sustainability.
-Sustainability can be thought of as the property of continuance; that is, what is sustainable can be continued.
+Design decisions shape products, services, buildings, infrastructure, business models and innovation strategies.
+For that reason, design is closely linked to sustainable development and to the capacity of social, economic and ecological systems to continue over time.

 Conceptual problems

 Diminishing returns

 The concept of diminishing returns, commonly illustrated by the 'S' curve in the technology life cycle, refers to the reduced incremental benefit gained from continued investment or effort.
 In fields such as industrial ecology and life cycle assessment, this concept is associated with the finite useful life of systems.
-Management literature suggests that when traditional approaches reach diminishing returns, it may prompt organizations to reassess their strategy and explore alternative opportunities.
+Management literature suggests that when traditional approaches reach diminishing returns, it may prompt organisations to reassess their strategy and explore alternative opportunities.